Please select the country or location you would like to see content from.

 Search

-article icon
+condition icon

-IBS - abdominal pain predominant
+IBS - Abdominal pain predominant

 Dr Roger Henderson

-Reviewed by Dr Roger HendersonReviewed on 13.10.2023 | 3 minutes read
+Reviewed by Roger HendersonReviewed on 29.04.2024 | 4 minutes read

 EmailFacebookPinterestTwitter

-Irritable bowel syndrome (IBS) is incredibly common with numbers suggesting it is present in up to 2 in 10 people.
+Irritable bowel syndrome (IBS is incredibly common with numbers suggesting it is present in up to 2 in 10 people.
 Symptoms tend to present when people are in their twenties or thirties, and it is usually possible to make a diagnosis with your doctor based on symptoms rather than endless tests and investigations.

 Doctor’s advice

-IBS can constantly rumble on with mild symptoms or flare up and cause fairly debilitating symptoms.
-Fortunately, IBS does not cause any serious health implications, but it can have an impact on peoples day to day lives.
-The predominant symptoms of irritable bowel syndrome vary from person to person.
-Some struggle with constipation, others with diarrhoea, and for some pain and bloating with others varying between episodes of a combination of these.
-If the main or most common symptom you suffer from is abdominal pain then this is known as abdominal pain predominant IBS where people suffer from pain that tends to come and go, which some people describe as spasmodic.
+If the main or most common symptom you suffer from is abdominal pain, then this is known as abdominal pain predominant IBS, where people suffer from pain that tends to come and go, which some people describe as spasmodic.
 It can occur anywhere in the stomach area and can often improve after passing stool or wind.
 The severity of the pain varies between people and also between episodes of pain.
 Around one-third of people with IBS suffer from abdominal pain predominant IBS.

 Pharmacist recommended products